← Back to Blog·Mar 16, 2026·10 min read

 GA4 is a powerful platform designed for complex marketing operations, multi-channel attribution, and enterprise-scale data analysis.
 But most websites don't need that level of complexity.

-If any of these describe your situation, a simpler analytics tool might be a better fit:
+If any of these describe your situation, asimpler analytics toolmight be a better fit:

-• You mainly want to know how many visitors you get, where they come from, and which pages they view
+• You mainly want to know<strong>how many visitors</strong>you get,<strong>where they come from</strong>, and<strong>which pages they view</strong>

 • You don't want to deal with cookie consent banners